-Criminologists consider the first "official" case of child abuse in the United States to be that of Mary Ellen Wilson.
+The first "official" case of child abuse in the United States is that of Mary Ellen Wilson.
 Mary Ellen was born in 1864 to Frances and Thomas Wilson.
 Her father died shortly after she was born.
 Her mother, who was unable to afford to pay for someone to watch her while at work, turned Mary Ellen over to the New York Department of Charities.

-Mary Ellen was sent to Blackwells Island for orphaned and abandoned children.
+Mary Ellen was sent to Blackwell's Island for orphaned and abandoned children.
 When she was 4 years old, she was taken from the facility by Mary and Thomas McCormack who, without any legal documentation proving a relationship, claimed that Mary Ellen was Thomas's child from a prior relationship.